aflaxman/dp_2020_census/plugged_text.md

 work provides some evidence on how TopDown may affect this application, but further work is warranted.

-This work still fits into the beginning of a discussion on how to best balance privacy and accuracy in decennial census data collection, and there is a need for continued discussion.
-This need must be balanced against a risky sort of observer bias---attitude surveys have found that calling attention to the privacy and confidentiality of census responses, even if done in a positive manner, reduces the willingness of respondents to answer census questions.[ref]
+This work fits into the beginning of a discussion on how to best balance privacy and accuracy in decennial census data collection, and there is a need for continued discussion.
+This need must be balanced against a risky sort of observer bias---attitude surveys have found that calling attention to the privacy and confidentiality of census responses, even if done in a positive manner, reduces the willingness of respondents to answer census questions.[[ref]]

 Limitations
 -----------